leakedog/shell_impl/README.md

 # Custom Shell Implementation
-Welcome to our custom shell!
 This shell is designed to provide a versatile command-line interface, supporting various features and functionalities.
-Below is an overview of what our shell can do:
+Below is an overview of what the shell can do:

 ## Features
 * `Command Execution`: The shell reads commands from both standard input and files, allowing users to interactively input commands or execute scripts.